Pteropus: Legal status

 Despite not occurring in the continental United States, several species and subspecies are listed under its Endangered Species Act of 1973.
 Pteropus mariannus mariannus—a subspecies of the Mariana fruit bat—is listed as threatened while the Rodrigues flying fox and Guam flying fox are listed as endangered.
-Additionally, the U. S. Government has been petitioned to list the Aru flying fox and Bonin flying fox as threatened or endangered.
+Additionally, the U. S. government has been petitioned to list the Aru flying fox and Bonin flying fox as threatened or endangered.

-In countries such as India and Pakistan, flying foxes explicitly have no legal protection.
+In such countries as India and Pakistan, flying foxes explicitly have no legal protection.
 In India, they are listed as "vermin" under the Wildlife Protection Act of 1972.
 Pakistan's only flying fox, the Indian flying fox, is listed under Schedule 4 of the Punjab Wildlife (Protection, Preservation, Conservation and Management) Act of 1974, meaning that it has no legal protections and can be hunted.

 In Mauritius, flying foxes were formerly protected but are now legally culled at a large scale.
 In 2015, the Mauritian government passed the Native Terrestrial Biodiversity And National Parks Act, which legalized culling of the Mauritian flying fox.
 In Mauritius, over 40,000 Mauritian flying foxes were culled in a two-year period, reducing its population by an estimated 45%.
 This decision was viewed with controversy, with researchers stating "Because they spread seeds and pollinate flowers, flying foxes are vital for regenerating lost forests."

 Legal protection can vary within a country as well, such as in Malaysia.
 Under the 1990 Protection of Wild Life Amendment Order, flying foxes can be hunted with a permit; each permit is good for killing up to 50 flying foxes.
 Permits cost U.S.$8 each.
 However, under the Protection of WildLife Act of 1972, flying foxes can be killed without permits if they are causing damage or if there is "reason to believe that it is about to cause serious damage" to crops.
 In 2012, the Malaysian state of Terengganu issued a moratorium on hunting flying foxes.